smovidya/openhouse-2025/src/pages/depart/bistech.md

     src: '/bis1.png'
     label: 'BISTech'
     text: 'The Bachelor of Science Program in Industrial Science and Technology'
-description: '
-BISTech integrates expertise in materials science, food technology, chemical technology, and imaging and printing technology with comprehensive management knowledge to equip future industry leaders with an in-depth understanding of manufacturing technologies and essential communication skills. '
+description: 'BISTech integrates expertise in materials science, food technology, chemical technology, and imaging and printing technology with comprehensive management knowledge to equip future industry leaders with an in-depth understanding of manufacturing technologies and essential communication skills. '
 ---